SQL databases remain highly relevant — distributed SQL and AI-powered query optimisation are actively extending their capabilities.

 Introduction

 The debate between SQL (relational) and NoSQL (non-relational) databases is not new—but AI and machine learning are rewriting the rules.
-The next generation of applications must handle:
+The next generation of applications must handle the following:

 Structured + unstructured data at massive scale